 To arrive at our list of the best at-home STD tests, we researched the most popular options available in the industry on three core metrics: FDA-approval, convenience, and whether professional healthcare support is available.
 Read our full methodology below.

-Within five days, users get their personalized report via Everlywell’s website.
+Within three to five days, users get their personalized report via Everlywell’s website.
 Those who receive a positive result for certain conditions have the opportunity to speak to a physician for treatment recommendations.

 Individuals looking for a fast, convenient way to get a comprehensive STD screening should consider the Complete 10 STD test kit from LetsGetChecked.
 The kit screens for chlamydia, gonorrhea, syphilis, HIV, trichomoniasis, gardnerella, mycoplasma, ureaplasma, and herpes simplex I and II using blood and urine samples.